 - Provides direct communication conduit to fast decision-makers in the organization, so great plans don’t linger in development hell.
 Am I talking to somebody who can affect change?
 Or is my communication filtered through several parties?

-Though they passed that top-six litmus test with flying colors, I encountered problems with two clients over the past couple of years.
+Though they passed that top-six litmus test with flying colors, I encountered problems with two more clients over the past few years.
 Both were related to other third-parties on the clients’ marketing teams.

 Please, won’t you tell me about your wonderful web/branding team?